total-typescript/total-typescript-book/README.md

 # Installs all dependencies
 pnpm install

-# Starts the first exercise
+# Asks you which exercise you'd like to run, and runs it
-pnpm run exercise 001
+pnpm run exercise

-# Runs linting and tests on the solution
-pnpm run solution 001
 ```

 ## How to take the course